Mahashivratri 2023: Do's And Don'ts of The Auspicious Festival of Lord Shiva

-Maha Shivratri 2023: Do’s And Don’ts of The Auspicious Festival of Lord Shiva
+Mahashivratri 2023: Shubh Muharat, Puja Timings, Samagri, Do’s And Don’ts of The Auspicious Festival of Lord Shiva

 Mahashivratri 2023: Here is all you need to know about the event, from the do's and don'ts, shubh muhurat to the puja procedures.

-Mahashivratri 2023 Do’s And Don’ts: Maha Shivratri is believed to mark the union of Shiva and Shakti, who are regarded as the personification of unity, power, and love.
+Mahashivratri 2023: Mahashivratri is a Hindu celebration that is held to honour Lord Shiva.
+The auspicious festival is believed to mark the union of Shiva and Shakti, who are regarded as the personification of unity, power, and love.
 Mahashivratri will be celebrated this year on February 18, 2023, Saturday.
 The auspicious festival of Lord Shiva is a celebration intended to banish ignorance and darkness and help people go forward in life with a higher level of consciousness.
 Many people maintain fasts and seek the favour of Lord Shiva by staying awake all night long.
 They chant the sacred mantra of ‘Om Namah Shivay‘ all day.

 Also Read: